 What about bangs?
 What are your best styling tips?

 It depends on the length, but fringes are best when they're clean and rough-dried by hand.
-If you have longer, Bridgette Bardot-style fringe, then the small Lady Jayne Porcupine Radial Brush ($29) is perfect.
-Roll the fringe onto the round brush, and blow dry from underneath.
+If you have longer, Bridgette Bardot-style fringe, then the small round brush is best.
+Roll the fringe onto the brush, and blow dry from underneath.
 Smooth and continue to roll the brush through until it's dry.
 Once done, roll the fringe onto the brush, and set with a blast of cool air.

 What's your blow-drier of choice?